bbauska/W3Cx-1of5-CSS.0x/README.md

 In unit 2.3, we defined a CSS selector as the portion of the CSS rule that tells the browser on which HTML element to apply the defined style.

 When your HTML is simple, the selectors can be simple as well.
 The most basic selectors simply mirror the HTML tag.
-For example \"p\" attaches to all &lt;p&gt; tags, \"img\" will attach to all &lt;img&gt; tags and so on.
+For example &ldquo;p&rdquo; attaches to all &lt;p&gt; tags, &ldquo;img&rdquo; will attach to all &lt;img&gt; tags and so on.
 As you can imagine, there will often be times when you don&#39;t want every single HTML element of a particular type to have identical style.
 In Module 3, we&#39;ll discuss a variety of ways to use selectors to attach to specific HTML elements.

 In unit 2.2, we briefly mentioned the fact that properties apply to the entire hierarchy of HTML elements to which they are attached.
 This means that you will have to be very careful which selectors you choose to use in combination with your chosen style.
 When choosing your selector you might want to keep the following aspects of an HTML element in mind